 Voluntary prekindergarten was established by Governor Dayton and the 2016 Minnesota Legislature for the purpose of preparing children for success as they enter kindergarten the following year.
-The funding allows districts, charter schools with recognized early learning programs, or a combination thereof, to incorporate a voluntary pre-K program into their E-12 system.
+The funding allows school districts, and charter schools with Minnesota Department of Education-recognized early learning programs, to incorporate a voluntary prekindergarten program into their E-12 system.

-As part of Minnesota’s education system, voluntary pre-K is required to meet E-12 program expectations and follow the same general set of rules regarding such items as MARSS reporting, STAR reporting, expulsion, monitoring and compliance, professional development, teacher evaluation, Q Comp, and inclusion of children with disabilities.
-Additionally, voluntary pre-K comes with its own set of high-quality program standards, such as providing instruction through play-based learning, coordinating appropriate transition to kindergarten, involving parents and families in program planning, and more.
+As part of Minnesota’s education system, voluntary prekindergarten is funded as a new grade level and is required to meet E-12 program expectations and follow the same general set of rules as other grade levels.
+The requirements include Minnesota Automated Reporting Student System (MARSS) reporting, Staff Automated Reporting (STAR) reporting, monitoring and compliance, professional development, teacher evaluation, Quality Compensation (Q Comp), and inclusion of children with disabilities.

 If your district is funded with voluntary prekindergarten or if you are looking for more information, please refer to the Resources for Funded Programs webpage.

 A child who is 4 years old as of September 1 in the calendar year in which the school year begins is eligible to participate in voluntary prekindergarten program free of charge.
 Each eligible child must complete a health and developmental screening within 90 days of program enrollment and provide documentation of required immunizations.